Sports in Phoenix: Golf

 The city is also host to several major professional golf events, including the LPGA's Founder's Cup.
 Since 1932, the city has hosted one of the oldest golfing tournaments in the United States, The Phoenix Open of the PGA.

 Soccer

 In 2012, Phoenix was granted a professional soccer team, the Phoenix FC, who played in the USL Professional Division, which is in the third tier of the United States Soccer Federation.
 When the team fell into financial difficulties, they lost their franchise in 2014.
-They were replaced the following day by Arizona United SC (now Phoenix Rising FC), who play their home games at Wild Horse Pass Stadium.
+They were replaced the following day by Arizona United SC (now Phoenix Rising FC), who play their home games at Phoenix Rising Soccer Stadium.

 Sporting Events

 The Phoenix Marathon is a new addition to the city's sports scene, having offered a half-marathon and 10k race in 2012, with the full marathon beginning in 2013, and is a qualifier for the Boston Marathon.
 The Rock 'n' Roll Marathon series has held an event in Phoenix every January since 2004.

 The Phoenix area is the site of two college football bowl games: the Buffalo Wild Wings Bowl, formerly known as the Insight Bowl, which was at Chase Field until 2005, after which it moved to Sun Devil Stadium; and the Fiesta Bowl, played at the University of Phoenix Stadium.

 Phoenix's Ahwatukee American Little League reached the 2006 Little League World Series as the representative from the U.S. West region.